Psychokiller1888/Vertex-Delta-Firmware/README.md

 An unofficial firmware for the Vertex Delta 3D printer based on Marlin Marlin documentation can be found on [The Marlin Wiki](https://github.com/MarlinFirmware/Marlin/wiki)

-This is not a fork of Velleman's firmware, but is made from scratch using the latest available Marlin.
+This is not a fork of Velleman's firmware, but it is made from scratch using the latest available Marlin.

 ## Danger
 I take no responsability for the use you make of the firmwares found here.
 You are fully responsible of any damages you do.
 The firmwares are released "as is".
 I have nothing to do with Velleman and I do this on my own.
 You can flash back to the official firmware even after using this firmware if by any means you were to dislike the improvements.